 We understand how busy you are and that you have little time to sit and wait in a veterinary hospital.
-As a convenience for our regular clients we offer drop-off appointments.
+As a convenience for our regular clients we offer drop-off appointments for pets with the appropriate vaccines.
 You can schedule to drop off your dog or cat on your way to work or errands and pick them up after they have been examined, received necessary diagnostics and scheduled vaccines.

 Preventive Health Care